 Disclaimers and Notes: This is an entirely original lesbian detective Renaissance Faire/Fayre story by Erica Friedman.
 All characters and situations are copyright E.Friedman, all rights reserved.
 But, since I write fanfic, I’ll understand it if you want to borrow a character.
 Just 1) email me and ask permission and; 2) credit me.
 That’s all I’m asking.

-Visit the Yuricon Shop for great yuri manga/lesbian comics in English and Japanese.
+Visit the Okazu for great Yuri manga/lesbian comics in English and Japanese.

 Worldshaking Fanfic supports the Fanfic Revolution, because original fiction does not have to suck, either.
 I thank all of the folks at the FR as always, because they keep me sane.

 Please, please email me and let me know if you enjoyed this story and are looking forward to Part 2!

 Bret gazed at herself in the mirror, her brows drawing together in a scowl.
 “No. Absolutely not.”

 “No. And that’s final.”
 Bret turned away from the mirror without a backwards glance.
 “I will not be seen in public in this ridiculous costume.”
 She began to untie the laces at her side, but was forced to defend herself from Alex’s attempts to bat her hands away.

 “Bret, darlin’, you look incredible…dare I say it, fabulous.”
 Alex’s voice imbued the word with all the camp he could muster.

 Bret stepped back from him and stood, her arms firmly placed on her hips.
 “Alex, I know you like to play dress-up, but this,” she gestured at herself, “is preposterous!”